About Four Roots Ranch

 Where the Name Came From

-Four Roots started as a homeschool name.
-When we began educating our four kids at home, we wanted something that reflected our family and what we were building together.
+Four Roots actually started as a homeschool name.
+When we began educating our four kids at home, we wanted something that reflected our family - our kids were the four roots, learning and growing together.
 A year or two later, when we started taking in animals, the name just came with us.

 It fit.
 And over time, the meaning grew.

-Our logo has four animals, one for each of our kids.
-And the tagline, Rooted in family.
-Built for second chances, tells both sides of the story: the family that started it all, and the animals who now call this place home.
+Our logo intentionally has four animals, one for each of our kids.
+And our tagline, Rooted in family.
+Built for second chances, tells both halves of our story: our family at the heart of it, and the animals who have been given second chances and now call this place home, too.

 Who We Care For